xy2119/xy2119/README.md

 💬 Currently, I am working proactively on my master thesis about Geometric Deep Learning for Protein Design!
 Experiments about Equivariant Representation on ProteinMPNN can be found here.

 🌱 As an AI enthusiast and problem-solver, I head a team proposing AI-based solutions for the Sustainable Development Goals.
-The UNDP judges panel chosen our mental healthcare initiative as one of the top 10 finalists out of 200+ teams.
+The UNDP judging panel has chosen our mental healthcare initiative as one of the top 10 finalists out of 200+ teams.

 🧬 Also, I am hosting a weekly paper reading group, sharing Graph Transformers for biomolecules with researchers from fields of Computing, Medicine and Pharmaceutics.
 My GNNs notebooks are here.